shameekagarwal/Data-Structures-and-Algorithms/Java Data Structures & Algorithms/2. Linked Lists/notes.md

     - get(negative index)
     - get(greater than length)
   - reuse - set(index, value) in linked list can be implemented as get(index).value = value
-- some optimizations for linked list -
-  - maintain last pointer
-  - maintain length